craigscottuk/markdown-to-speech/README.md

 # markdown-to-speech

-Markdown-to-Speech is a Python tool that converts Markdown text into high-quality voiceovers using OpenAI's text-to-speech API.
+markdown-to-speech is a Python tool that converts Markdown text into high-quality voiceovers using OpenAI's text-to-speech API.
 This tool is ideal for creating professional audio content from structured text files.

 ## Features